Ming-ux/Ming-ux.github.io/docs/README.ming.md

 when in developing, save ming-blog.less and it can automatically trans into ming-blog.css which can be use in preview. when in production, copy the final .css into the css file. no more less file in production.

-because jekyll build file in _site, but gitpage only can host /root or /docs into site.
-So at every push, I use `jekyll build --source . --destination docs` to put the building file into to docs manually.

 ### Variable
 | Variable     | file name | Description |
 | ----------- | ----------- | -------- |